relatel/switest/README.md

 # SWITEST

-Switest let's you write functional tests for your voice applications, using Adhearsion to drive calls via FreeSWITCH.
+Switest lets you write functional tests for your voice applications, using Adhearsion to drive calls via FreeSWITCH.

 ## Example